 - Spam – all flagged comments go to spam

-Thanks to Jan for the idea of moderating and spamming.
+Thanks to Jan D. for the idea of moderating and spamming.
 Thanks to Joey and Helen for reminding me about

 get_permalink() and it’s silly inconsistencies.

-This plugin is only network activatable.
+This plugin is only network activate-able.

 Does this list the rejected posters?

-- Will this block partial emails?
+Can this block partial emails?